Geographical Indications

 France National Assembly Bill Proposes Mandatory Nutri-Score Labelling on Food Products and Advertising

-A new French bill proposes making Nutri-Score labelling mandatory for pre-packaged food and advertising by January 2027.
-This transition from voluntary to compulsory disclosure would impose significant financial risks, with non-compliance penalties reaching 2% of annual turnover.
+France is moving to mandate Nutri-Score labelling for pre-packaged food and advertising by January 2027.
+This shift to compulsory disclosure introduces significant financial risk with non-compliance penalties reaching two percent of annual turnover.

 European Parliament Adopts First-Reading Position on Wine Sector Support and Spirit Drink Labelling